corvus-dotnet/Corvus.Pipelines/README.md

 Amongst other features, it supports (but does not require) ["railway oriented programming"](https://fsharpforfunandprofit.com/rop/) - avoiding exception throwing, and offering a functional approach to termination, error handling, and retries.

+If you're familiar with these terms and know that's what you want, you can [skip ahead to the getting started section](#getting-started).

+If you'd like to understand more about the thinking behind **Corvus.Pipelines** then read on.

 ## What can I do with it?

 The library helps you to build programs dynamically (i.e. at runtime) out of predefined (functional) components, to operate on some particular state, and produce some result.